How To Find The 'Spot Within A Spot' | Jake Taylor

 4 - This method means you can cover an inch of the bottom at a time and find the real hotspots.

-Some good areas to look out for are right on the very edge of weedbeds, which are common patrol routes for carp.
+Some good areas of the lakebed to look out for are right on the very edge of weedbeds, which are common patrol routes for carp.

 Similarly, the edges of the clear areas, where there are seams of silt are fantastic feeding zones.

 But the real money spots are smoother gravel or clay areas in amongst the bumpy stuff.
-You'll find those with this hidden edge too and any sudden depth changes.
+You'll find those more easily with this hidden edge, as well as any sudden depth changes.

 Watch Jake in action below, then get out there and try it yourself!